chelu/jdal-samples/library/README.txt

 - Compile with maven:  mvn package
-- Create mysql database with scripts in db directory
-- Configure database in target/conf/jdbc.properties property file
-- Run with java -jar library-1.0.jar from target directory.
+- Run with "java -jar library-*.jar" from target directory.

+This app comes with an file-based H2 database which is created in a subdirectory "h2db".

 For more information about jdal, see http://www.jdal.org.